Unusual gold moves in Asian hours puzzle jittery traders

 The price lurches that took the market lower often happened when traders in top gold consumer China, which usually provides support for the metal, were out for lunch.

-“Someone is utilizing these thin trading volumes to get a turbo steroid move,” said a precious metals trader in Hong Kong.
+“Someone is utilising these thin trading volumes to get a turbo steroid move,” said a precious metals trader in Hong Kong.

 Traders in Tokyo have also noticed that the falls tend to happen a few minutes before their markets are set to close.